GavinMendelGleason/blog/entries/big_data_terminusdb.md

 a pretty big data set.
 We found that after ingest, not only did we have a database with 17 billion triples, but when we compared to MongoDB, our database is smaller (only 212GB as compared to 280GB), even though much better indexed.
+It's also among the smallest triple store we are aware of coming in at less than 14 bytes per triple for the tested dataset.

-With TerminusDB you can search starting from subject, object or predicate, in any direction, and get results quickly with lower memory footprint.
+With TerminusDB you can search starting from subject, object or predicate, in any direction, and get results quickly with an extremely low memory footprint.
 A testiment to the utility of [succinct data structures](https://en.wikipedia.org/wiki/Succinct_data_structure).

 ## Big Data is not always needed